pixelink/typo3-simplepoll/Documentation/Introduction/Index.rst

 -------------
 Alex Bigott - Initial and maintaining development of extension.

-Bernhard Berger - Move TCA from ext_tables.php to Configuration/TCA and cleanup.
+Bernhard Berger - Move TCA from ext_tables.php to Configuration/TCA and cleanup //
-Philipp Roski - Passive contributor for IP lock error, external javascript plus fluid code cleanup and extendable templates Samuel Weiss - Display Result if user is currently not allowed to vote
+Philipp Roski - Passive contributor for IP lock error, external javascript plus fluid code cleanup and extendable templates //
+Samuel Weiss - Display Result if user is currently not allowed to vote // cdaecke (chris) - Evaluation of TypoScript stdwrap functionality to be able to select displayed poll in TypoScript // sirdiego (diego) - Update external jQuery condition to new expression syntax

 Main Features